- Search The Registry

 He also wanted to contribute to the economic development of Black America.
 The momentum for addressing this need was Grave’s journey to Fayette, Mississippi, to work on the mayoral campaign for Charles Evers, brother of slain NAACP leader Medgar Evers.
-After Evers was elected as the city's first Black mayor in 1969, he used his money and influences to improve a lot of the town's Black community.
+After Evers was elected as the city's first Black mayor in 1969, he used his money and influence to improve many of the town's Black communities.
 Graves then planned a strategy to tap into the Nixon Administration's effort to bring Blacks into the country's economic development programs.
-Graves knew that the time was right to plan, develop, and produce a monthly periodical devoted to news, commentary, and articles for Blacks interested in business.
+Graves knew the right time to plan, develop, and produce a monthly periodical devoted to news, commentary, and articles for Blacks interested in business.

-After receiving a Ford Foundation grant to study Black-owned businesses in Caribbean countries, he narrowed his focus and borrowed $150,000 from the Manhattan Capital Corporation of Chase Manhattan Bank, which, in turn, bought 25 percent of the company as equity.
+After receiving a Ford Foundation grant to study Black-owned businesses in Caribbean countries, he narrowed his focus.
+He borrowed $150,000 from the Manhattan Capital Corporation of Chase Manhattan Bank, which, in turn, bought 25 percent of the company as equity.
 In 1970, Graves presented the prospective lenders with a working draft of Black Enterprise.
-He was a true entrepreneur, businessman, and corporate executive whose lifestyle was equal to his stellar achievements.
+He was a true entrepreneur, businessman, and corporate executive whose lifestyle matched his stellar achievements.

 Graves is the author of How to Succeed in Business Without Being White: Straight Talk on Making It in America, 1997.
 He was one of the most influential Black business leaders in the country.
 Earl Graves Sr. Died on April 6th, 2020.